dcycle/docker-clone-site/README.md

         "https://$website"
     done

-Once that is done, let's say you want to search all websites for a specific string (say, "fbq(", if you )

 This will create, in a local directory called ./websites/blog.dcycle.com, a directory with the entire contents of blog.dcycle.com.

+Once that is done, let's say you want to search all websites for a specific string (say, "fbq(", if you want to check for the Facebook Pixel), you can run:

+    # Fail if fbq( is not present.
+    grep -iR 'fbq(' ./websites

+or

+    # Fail if fbq( is present.
+    ! grep -iR 'fbq(' ./websites

 See [this project on the Docker Hub](https://hub.docker.com/r/dcycle/clone-site/).